Keeping amazing volunteers

 - Adult training – independent learning modules

-The volunteer journey is useful - you can use this to explain the path that new adults take when they join the Scouts.
-It shows where they can find the learning and support they need to become amazing leaders and how the Group and District can help them.
+Use the volunteer journey to explain the path new adults take when they join.
+It’ll show them where they can find the learning and support they need to become amazing leaders and how the Group and District can help them.